RESOStandards/reso-certification-help/docs/providers.md

 ![image](https://user-images.githubusercontent.com/88680702/164076802-bfd61448-8164-4813-879e-a83ed88412e8.png)

 The Performance View shows your server performance metrics.

-**Note:** You may opt out of displaying your server metrics publicly.
-If opted-out, the metrics would be visible only to you and RESO admin staff.
+**Note:** You may opt-out of displaying your server metrics publicly.
+If opted-out, the performance metrics will be visible only to the provider, the customer and RESO admin staff.
+See Sending Notifications.

 ![image](https://user-images.githubusercontent.com/88680702/164076852-3baf895f-f22f-4507-811c-22ede6c0916b.png)